timothypratley/power-turtle/resources/public/lessons/en/advanced/9-conj3.md

 # Learning Clojure through Logo

-* Easy to get started (just a url)
+1. Easy to get started (nothing to install)
-* Fun to interact with (it's Logo)
+2. Fun (it's Logo)
-* Learn programming through Logo
+3. Learn programming through Logo
-* in Clojure
+4. in Clojure
-* Transcend Logo into Clojure
+5. Transcend Logo into Clojure

 ???

 Which brings us back to Learning Clojure through Logo...

-* It is easy to get started (just a url)
+Clojure can be a great beginners language.

-* Logo is fun.
-It gives learners a sense of empowerment, wonder and discovery.
+We've built a programming experience in Power Turtle that is:
-* Logo has a clear progression of concepts.
+* Easy to get started - nothing to install
-* We want to deliver that in Clojure.
+* Delivers the fun of Logo
-* And set them on a path to transcend from Logo into Clojure.
+* Has a clear progression of concepts to learn
-* We hope they will have fun and build interesting things along the way.
+* Blurs the boundaries of Logo into Clojure

 ---